 Intangible assets include payments made to purchase existing investment management contracts from third-party investment managers.
 Intangible assets with definite useful lives are measured at cost less accumulated amortization and accumulated impairment losses.
 Amortization is recorded using the straight-line method and is based on the estimated useful lives between 3 to 6 years.
+Intangible assets with indefinite useful lives are not amortized.
 Intangible assets are reviewed for impairment at least annually and whenever there is an indication that the asset may be impaired.